The Secret of My Success:

 Well, I can be persistent when I need to, and finally Bill agreed to let me attend some of the conference sessions.
 "You can go to the afternoon workshops," he said grudgingly, "but you can't go to the dinner or to anything else."
 However, I wasn't going to complain.
 I did show up, uninvited, to an invitation-only conference for important consultants, and I felt lucky that anyone would even talk to me.

-During the conference, I found out Bill's mailing address at IBM, and the minute I got home I sent him a thank-you note.
+During the conference, I found out Bill's postal address at IBM, and the minute I got home I sat down, wrote him a thank-you note which I mailed to his office.
 I told him that I found the conference valuable and that I appreciated his consideration.

 Over the years, I got to know Bill a lot better, and I found out he was a wonderful, thoughtful man.
 However, at the time, I didn't know him at all.
 All I knew was that he responded to my note by allowing me to register with the IBM Consultant Relations department as an officially recognized consultant.

-During the next few years, I was not only invited to IBM's conferences, I was able to spend time with Bill and the various people he worked with.
+Over the next few years, I was not only invited to IBM's conferences, I was able to spend time with Bill and the various people he worked with.
 He had a lot of experience, and I spent many hours listening to his stories and learning from him.
 Bill went out of his way to set up meetings for me with important IBM executives and to introduce me to influential consultants.
 He helped me in so many important ways, I can't even begin to list them all.
-And when the time came that the IBM Consultant Relations department needed to build their own computer network, they hired me as a consultant to come to their headquarters and do the work for them.
+And when the time came that the IBM Consultant Relations department needed to build their own computer network, they hired me as a consultant to come to their headquarters and help them with the work.